RavanSA/pl-lex/Readme.md

 •	Language Description
       It’s name Plang(abbreviation for programming language.<program> starts and ends.Then,there is <stmt_list> it is equal to <stmt>.<stmt> contain conditons,comment,datatype and etc.BNF described above.
+It's the programming language that user developer do only restricted opertion.Aim for programming languages is creating simple calculator.Writing different calculator programs depend on developers' code